AyeCode/geodirectory/readme.txt

 = Which theme is compatible with GeoDirectory? =

-Any theme is compatible with GeoDirectory, and if you find any bug with a theme, ask for support, and we will fix it.
+Any theme is compatible with GeoDirectory.
+If you find a bug in a theme, ask for support, and we will fix it.

 = Does GeoDirectory work with Elementor and other popular page builders? =